-Chapter 490, which took effect on November 15, 2011, amended Insurance Law § 6303 by adding a new (a)(3), which sets forth a new special risk insurance exemption (“class 3”) from rate and form filing or approval requirements until June 30, 2013 for certain types of policies issued to large commercial insureds that employ or retain a special risk manager to assist in the negotiation and purchase of the policies.
-Pursuant to the Third Amendment to Regulation 86 Section 16.4 (c)(1), insurers are required to electronically submit via SERFF all FTZ Class 3 submissions unless they have filed and received approval for a hardship exemption from the electronic filing requirement in which case the paper filing requirements should be followed.
-Insurers are required to make three separate submissions for each FTZ Class 3 policy issued as follows:
+Chapter 490 of the laws of 2011 which took effect on November 15, 2011 amended Insurance Law § 6303 by adding a new (a)(3), which sets forth a new special risk insurance exemption ("class 3") from rate and form filing or approval requirements until June 30, 2013 for certain types of policies issued to large commercial insureds that employ or retain a special risk manager to assist in the negotiation and purchase of the policies.
+Pursuant to the Third Amendment to Regulation 86 Section 16.4 (c)(1), insurers are required to electronically submit via SERFF all FTZ Class 3 submissions unless they have filed and received approval for a hardship exemption from the electronic filing requirement in which case the paper filing requirements should be followed (This section is subject to expiration and has been extended several times).

-For the SERFF submission information is to be provided on the general information tab and the form tab.
+For the SERFF submission, information is to be provided on the General Information tab and the Form Schedule tab.

 8) SPEED-TO-MARKET Filing